PwLDev/node-spdl/README.md

 This package does not save any username or password provided and neither sends them to third party services.
 The credentials provided will only interact with the Spotify API.

 With **node-spdl** you are authenticating with your own account, which essentially means you are accesing your own authorized content.

-The user is responsible for further actions performed with it's decrypted content.
+The user is responsible for further actions performed with the decrypted content.
 If you'd like to support your favorite artists, you can always play their tracks via the [Spotify App](https://open.spotify.com).

-Anyways, I made this package just for fun and experimentation, please use this tool with caution.

 We are not related in any way with Spotify AB.